rkumar/bugzy.txt/README.markdown

 "liststat" lists tasks for a given status (|open|closed|started|stopped|canceled|).

-The above example relies on shell expansion, if supported by your shell.

 "show" item#

     b show 106    # shows the bug 106, with colors b -p show 106  # show the bug in plain (no colors)

 "viewlog" item#

-  b log 108  # displays logs of 108
+   `b log 108`  # displays logs of 108

 "viewcomment" item#    # view comments for a item